20chix/Autonomus_Indoor_Drone/README.md

 # FYP_Autonomus_Drone_DWM1001

-Final year project that consist in autonomus drone, developed in ROS using UWB DWM1001 sensors
+Final year project that consist in autonomus drone, developed in ROS using UWB DWM1001 dev board

 # We have 4 DWM1001 3 anchors and 1 tag
- The tag will be attached to the drone and the 3 anchors will be put on the ground, which should create a triangle.
+ The tag will be attached to a drone and  3 anchors will be placed on the ground, which will create a triangle.
  The goal is to make the ARDrone follow each anchor and one imaginary anchor which will be placed across coordinates 0,0.

 # Abstract
 ![alt text](https://raw.githubusercontent.com/20chix/FYP_Autonomus_Drone_DWM1001/master/FYP_Diagram.png?token=AO45C05pXrDjVLWjscxHtIeme5V2u6LIks5bdegywA%3D%3D)

 ## Dynamic reconfigure DWM1001
-In this package
+In this package we want to be able to change some variable from ground station, while the drone is flying.

 ![alt text](https://raw.githubusercontent.com/20chix/FYP_Autonomus_Drone_DWM1001/master/dynamic_config.png?token=AO45C_U_21l0DxnwtksrGWyNPu9QgesEks5bezMowA%3D%3D)

 ## DWM1001 Network example with RVIZ
+In this package we visualize the DWM1001 network coordinates in RVIZ, using simple marker tutorial.

 ![alt text](https://raw.githubusercontent.com/20chix/FYP_Autonomus_Drone_DWM1001/master/DWM1001_Network.png?token=AO45CyLgBJfEUZWnWtPbS663cFn77bhjks5bfHnDwA%3D%3D)